Muslim12344/simple_shell/README.md

-## Description
+ A simple UNIX command interpreter.
-* A simple UNIX command interpreter.
+ It's tohard to going alone